Business

 The implementation of the AI system has been officially confirmed in three specific data centers:

-Singapore: The first significant deployment in 2016, where the data center uses reclaimed water for cooling Homepage - Google Data Centers and demonstrated 40 percent reduction in cooling energy.
+Singapore: The first significant deployment in 2016, where the data center uses reclaimed water for cooling and demonstrated a 40 percent reduction in cooling energy.

-Eemshaven, Netherlands: Data center uses industrial water and consumed 232 million gallons of water in 2023 Homepage - Google Data Centers.
+Eemshaven, Netherlands: The data center uses industrial water and consumed 232 million gallons of water in 2023.
 Marco Ynema, site lead for the facility, oversees the operations of this advanced facility.

 Technical Architecture: How It Works